 Amirah exists to provide aftercare, resources, and opportunities to women who have survived different forms of sexual exploitation, sex trafficking, and prostitution.
 We do this by offering residential recovery opportunities, organizing outreach efforts, and educating communities, providers, and policy makers on the unique challenges victims and survivors face in the Northeastern United States.

-We believe that she is worth a clean bed, that she deserves a chance to make a living wage, that when she laughs healing is happening in her life, that she is becoming everything her creator meant her to be: empowered, beautiful, free, strong, forgiven.
-We believe that when she discovers this hope conquers fear.
+We believe that she is worth a clean bed, that she deserves a chance to make a living wage, that when she laughs healing is happening in her life, that she is becoming everything her Creator meant her to be: empowered, beautiful, free, strong, forgiven.
+We believe that when she discovers this hope, it conquers fear.
 We believe that hope lives here.

 Amirah exists to provide a refuge for those seeking to break free from exploitation and heal in community on their journey toward lasting hope.